 - Experience and portfolio – has the company done similar projects?
 What brands do they have in their portfolio?
 Does the company specialize in creating services for one, or different sectors?
 What kind of projects in their portfolio are included – UI/UX design, system architecture, applied tech solutions?
 Does the company post open source code fragments on GitHub?

-- Achievements and referrals – can you find positive opinions from clients about the company?
+- Achievements and referrals – can you find positive opinions from clients about the software development company?
 Check out whether you can find referrals, rankings and rates, and whether the company has awards, certificates and reviews in industry magazines.

 - The manner of working and tools in project management– does the company, like most software houses, works with Agile methodology in project management?
 Or does it use e.g. Waterfall, which is based on performing basic tasks as separate project phases coming after one another?
 Which methodology suits your project best?

 - Understanding of the system architecture, code quality, needed safety measures – does the company pay attention to the aspects connected with system efficiency, usability, quality of applied tech solutions and safety procedures?